 Shell Extensions are in-process COM (Component Object Model) objects that extend the abilities of the Windows operating system.
 Most shell extensions are automatically installed by the operating system, but there are also many other applications that install additional shell extension components.
 One of the third-party shell extensions might prevent the context menu (right-click menu) from opening.
 Removing third-party extensions could potentially solve problems with the right mouse button.
-We recommend that you to use CCleaner to delete or to disable third-party extensions.
+We recommend that you use CCleaner to delete or disable third-party extensions.

 CCleaner is a small, effective utility for computers running Microsoft Windows that cleans 'junk' and issues that accumulate over time: temporary files, broken shortcuts, and other problems.
 It protects your privacy, cleans your browsing history and temporary Internet files, allowing you to be a more confident Internet user and less susceptible to identity theft.
 CCleaner can clean redundant files from various programs saving hard disk space, remove unneeded entries in Windows Registry, help you uninstall software, and select which programs start with Windows.
 You can download it here.

-Once you have downloaded and installed CCleaner, open it and click "Tools" in the left pane and Select "Startup".
+Once you have downloaded and installed CCleaner, open it and click "Tools" in the left pane and select "Startup".
 In the Startup menu, click on the "Context Menu" tab and you will see a list of shell extensions.
-Choose whether you want to delete or to disable shell extensions by selecting a particular shell extension and clicking "Disable" or "Delete" on the right pane.
+Choose whether you want to delete or disable shell extensions by selecting a particular shell extension and clicking "Disable" or "Delete" on the right pane.

-Adjust Power Management Settings For USB
+Adjust Power Management Settings for USB

 If you are using a mouse that is connected to your computer via USB, try adjusting the Power Management settings for USB.
 To adjust Power Management settings, type "device manager" in Search and click the "Device Manager" result to open it.